STARS4ALL/tessdb-server/README.md

 * `fov` contains the Field of View, in degrees.
 * `cover_offset` is an additional offset in mag/arcserc^2 to account for an additional optical window attenuation attached tothe TESS itself.
 Defaults to 0.0.
 * `channel` is the current channel identifier.
 Default value is 0.
 Currently, the TESS photometer has only one channel.
+* `authorised` to allow the TESS instrument to store readings on the database.
+Authorization is a manual process done by the *tess utility*.
+* `registered` shos if the TESS instrument registered itself on the database ("Automatic") or it was done by a manual process ("Manual") using the *tess utility*.
+The default value is "Unknown" for the TESS instrument registered before adding this feature to the software.
+It is expected to identify these cases one by one and set them to 'Manual' or 'Automatic'.

 ##### Version-controlled Attributes
 These attubutes are version-controlled and a historic of these is maintained.
 A new change in any of them will generate a new row in the `tess_t` table